-In the interest of preserving the reputation and effectiveness of Veterans For Peace, it is understood that there will be no illegal usage of drugs or alcohol during the trip, and that all members will adhere to our Code of Conduct.
+In the interest of preserving the reputation and effectiveness of Veterans For Peace, it is decision making en route.

+understood that there will be no illegal usage of drugs or alcohol during the trip, and that all members will adhere to our Code of Conduct.